tayoso2/sfXtra/README.md

 ### Installation

-There are a variety of methods for installing packages directly from gitlab.
+There are a variety of methods for installing packages directly from github.
 You may want to research these and find the most appropriate for you.

-You can try running the following code from within R Studio (assuming you know your gitlab username and password and your account has access to the repo):
+You can try running the following code from within R Studio:

 ```R
 devtools::install_git('git@github.com:tayoso2/sfXtra.git',